Internet Explorer version history: Microsoft Internet Explorer 4

 Microsoft Internet Explorer 4, released on September 22, 1997, deepened the level of integration between the web browser and the underlying operating system.
-Installing version 4 on Windows 95 or Windows NT 4.0 and choosing Windows Desktop Update would result in the traditional Windows Explorer being replaced by a version more akin to a web browser interface, as well as the Windows desktop itself being web-enabled via Active Desktop.
+Installing version 4 on Windows 95 or Windows NT 4.0 and choosing Desktop Update would result in the traditional File Explorer being replaced by a version more akin to a web browser interface, as well as the Windows desktop itself being web-enabled via Active Desktop.
 The integration with Windows, however, was subject to numerous packaging criticisms (see United States v.
 Microsoft).
 This option was no longer available with the installers for later versions of Internet Explorer, but was not removed from the system if already installed.
 It introduced support for Group Policy, allowing companies to configure and lock down many aspects of the browser's configuration as well as support for offline browsing.
 Internet Mail and News was replaced with Outlook Express, and Microsoft Chat and an improved NetMeeting were also included.
-This version was also included with Windows 98.
+This version was also included with Windows 95 OSR 2.5 and Windows 98.
 New features that allowed users to save and retrieve posts in comment forms were added, but they are not used today.
 Internet Explorer 4.5 offered new features such as easier 128-bit encryption.
 It also offered a dramatic stability improvement over prior versions, particularly the 68k version, which was especially prone to freezing.

 Microsoft Internet Explorer 5

-Microsoft Internet Explorer 5, launched on March 18, 1999, and subsequently included with Windows 98 Second Edition and bundled with Office 2000, was another significant release that supported bi-directional text, ruby characters, XML, XSLT, and the ability to save web pages in MHTML format.
+Microsoft Internet Explorer 5, released on March 18, 1999, and subsequently included with Windows 98 SE and bundled with Office 2000 as an optional component and Office XP as a requirement prior to install, was another significant release that supported bi-directional text, ruby characters, XML, XSLT, and the ability to save web pages in MHTML format.
 IE5 was bundled with Outlook Express 5.
-Also, with the release of Internet Explorer 5.0, Microsoft released the first version of XMLHttpRequest, giving birth to Ajax (even though the term "Ajax" was not coined until years later).
+Also, with the release of IE5, Microsoft released the first version of XMLHttpRequest, giving birth to Ajax (even though the term "Ajax" was not coined until years later).
 It was the last with a 16-bit version.
-Internet Explorer 5.01, a bug fix version included in Windows 2000, was released in December 1999 and it is the last version of Internet Explorer to run on Windows 3.1x and Windows NT 3.51.
-Internet Explorer 5.5 followed in June 2000, improving its print preview capabilities, CSS and HTML standards support, and developer APIs; this version was bundled with Windows ME.
+Version 5.01, a bug fix version included in Windows 2000, was released in November 1999 and is the last version of Internet Explorer to run on Windows 3.1 and Windows NT 3.51.
+Internet Explorer 5.5 followed in June 2000, improving its print preview capabilities, CSS and HTML standards support, and developer APIs; this version was included with Windows ME.
 However, version 5 was the last version for Mac and UNIX.
 Version 5.5 was the last to have Compatibility Mode, which allowed Internet Explorer 4 to be run side by side with the 5.x series.
 The IE team consisted of over 1,000 people by 1999, with funding on the order of per year.
-Version 5.5 is also the last version of Internet Explorer to run on Windows 95 and Windows NT 4.0 SP3–SP6.
+Version 5.5 is also the last version of Internet Explorer to run on Windows 95 and Windows NT 4.0 SP3 through SP6.